EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

 6. Click `Save` to the right.
     1. <img src="https://user-images.githubusercontent.com/108900299/196016662-edbef7c2-5e3e-4280-8efb-d1a9eda9df59.png" height="300">
     2. `EXAMPLE` is the name of the profile being used as an example
-7. Close out of the `Controller Settings` menu.
+7. Close out of the `Controller Settings` menu

 #### How to Use Your Newly Created Controller Profile